jakehildreth/blog/_posts/2025-07-04-A Dive into AutomatedLab - Infrastructure as Code for PowerShellers.md

 ## What Can AL Do For You?
 If you're a Windows admin, you're likely at least *familiar* with PowerShell.
 And that means you've seen the "Verb-Noun" structure of PowerShell commands and cmdlets.
 While sometimes overly verbose (ahem...
 Graph), PowerShell makes it really easy for non-developers to dip their toes into development concepts without feeling like you're learning a foreign language.

 AutomatedLab takes advantage of the average Windows admin's PowerShelly knowledge to wrap a ton of functionality up into easy-to-use cmdlets that are fairly descriptive and require minimal training to understand.
-Each cmdlet describes a task to be completed during typical lab setup stuff.
+Each cmdlet performs a typical task to be completed during typical lab setup stuff.
+And many of the cmdlets require little-to-no configuration to work properly.

-As an example, let's step through one of the sample scripts provided in the AL package: [SmallLab 2012R2 Single Server.ps](https://github.com/AutomatedLab/AutomatedLab/blob/develop/LabSources/SampleScripts/HyperV/SmallLab%202012R2%20Single%20Server.ps1)
+As an example, let's step through one of the sample scripts provided in the AL package: [`SmallLab 2012R2 Single Server.ps1`](https://github.com/AutomatedLab/AutomatedLab/blob/develop/LabSources/SampleScripts/HyperV/SmallLab%202012R2%20Single%20Server.ps1) This script deploys a Domain Controller and a member server in a single-domain Active Directory (AD) forest.
+### Prerequisites
+To follow along at home, you need the following:
+* A host machine with 8GB memory, 6GB free space, and Hyper-V enabled
+* A Windows Server 2012 R2 Datacenter ISO
+* A Windows Server 2008 R2 Datacenter ISO
+* The AutomatedLab module installed
+* An elevated PowerShell 7 session
+To install AL, you can do `Install-Module -Name AutomatedLab -Scope CurrentUser -Force` or grab the latest MSI installer from https://github.com/AutomatedLab/AutomatedLab/releases

+After installation, place your ISOs in `C:\LabSources\ISOs`.
+To view the whole example script at once, you can find a copy of `SmallLab 2012R2 Single Server.ps1` in `C:\LabSources\SampleScripts\HyperV\`.

+BTW: If you don't have ISOs for those old af OSes, you can use the Server 2022 ISO instead.
+Just replace the Operating System names in the script/examples with `Windows Server 2022 Datacenter (Desktop Experience)`.
+Are you too ~~lazy~~ efficient to modify the script yourself?
+No worries.
+Get a copy here: [`SmallLab 2022 Single Server.ps1`](https://gist.github.com/jakehildreth/beb08e5ce20c6f6f2c8ff5e967eb1e0c#file-smalllab-2022-single-server-ps1)

+Alright, let's do itttttttt.
+### A Lab Has ~~No~~ a Name
+Every lab needs a name!
+This line sets the lab's name for use later in the script.
 ``` powershell
 $labName = 'SmallServer1'
 ```
-Every lab needs a name!
-This line defines the lab name for use later in the script.

-``` powershell
-#create an empty lab template and define where the lab XML files and the VMs will be stored
-New-LabDefinition -Name $labName -DefaultVirtualizationEngine HyperV
-```
+### A Lab Must Be Defined
 This command creates the required file structure for your current lab.
 By default, this is just a folder in `C:\ProgramData\AutomatedLab\Labs\` named after `$labName`.
 In this folder, AL stores all lab configuration data as XML files.
 Don't worry, you ~~don't~~ shouldn't need to dig into the XML directly.

-Cool thing: if you don't define your lab's `-Name`, a semi-random name is generated for you. 😎

 ``` powershell
-#make the network definition
+#create an empty lab template and define where the lab XML files and the VMs will be stored
-Add-LabVirtualNetworkDefinition -Name $labName -AddressSpace 192.168.81.0/24
+New-LabDefinition -Name $labName -DefaultVirtualizationEngine HyperV
 ```
+**Cool thing:** if you don't define your lab's `-Name`, a semi-random name is generated for you. 😎
+### A Lab Needs a Network
 A virtual network is needed to allow the VMs in your lab to communicate with each other.
 By default, this is an "Internal" network.
 In Hyper-V parlance, this means a network where the VMs can communicate with the host.
 You can also configure External switches which allow the VMs internet access, but that's outside the scope of this article.

-Cool things: if you don't define an `-AddressSpace`, AL will find an available 192.168.x.x network on your behalf. 😎

 ``` powershell
-Set-LabInstallationCredential -Username Install -Password Somepass1
+#make the network definition
+Add-LabVirtualNetworkDefinition -Name $labName -AddressSpace 192.168.81.0/24
 ```
+**Cool things:** if you don't define an `-AddressSpace`, AL will find an available 192.168.x.x network on your behalf. 😎
+### Lab Machines Need Local Admins
 To install required software, you need a local administrator account.
 This command defines the admin's name and password.
+``` powershell
+Set-LabInstallationCredential -Username Install -Password Somepass1
+```

-Cool things: if you don't run this command, the local administrator username is set to "Administrator".
+**Cool thing:** if you don't run this command, the local administrator username is set to "Administrator".
 If you don't define the password, it gets set to "Somepass1". 😎
+### My Labs Need Active Directory
+Active Directory (AD) is still the most used identity platform in the world, so it's likely you'll want to have AD in your lab.
+AD literally pays my bills, so I sort of *have* to include it.
+This command defines the root domain of the forest along with the domain administrator's username and password.
 ``` powershell
 #and the domain definition with the domain admin account
 Add-LabDomainDefinition -Name test1.net -AdminUser Install -AdminPassword Somepass1
 ```
-Active Directory (AD) is still the most used identity platform in the world, so it's likely you'll want to have AD in your lab.
-AD literally pays my bills, so I sort of *have* to include it.
-This command defines the root domain of the forest along with the domain administrator's username and password.

-Cool thing: you don't *have* to run this command at all.
+**Cool thing:** you don't *have* to run this command at all.
 If you define a `-DomainName` when defining your Domain Controller (DC) machine (shown below), the root domain is still created.
-In this case, the `-AdminUser` is "Administrator" and the `-AdminPassword` is "Somepass1". 😎
+In this case, the domain administrator's username is "Administrator" and its password is "Somepass1". 😎
+### Active Directory Needs a Domain Controller
+AD requires a DC.
+Sorry, I guess?
+This command defines all the stuff a VM needs including the "Role" the VM will play in your lab.
+Along with `RootDC`, there are a bazillion other [Available Roles](https://automatedlab.org/en/latest/Wiki/Roles/roles/) to assign your VMs.
+Some interesting ones I've used are `CaRoot`, `FirstChildDC`, and `WindowsAdminCenter`.
 ``` powershell
 #the first machine is the root domain controller.
 Everything in $labSources\Tools get copied to the machine's Windows folder
 Add-LabMachineDefinition -Name S1DC1 -Memory 512MB -Network $labName -IpAddress 192.168.81.10 `
     -DnsServer1 192.168.81.10 -DomainName test1.net -Roles RootDC `
     -ToolsPath $labSources\Tools -OperatingSystem 'Windows Server 2012 R2 Datacenter (Server with a GUI)'
 ```
-AD requires a DC.
-Sorry, I guess?
-This command defines all the stuff a VM needs including the "Role" the VM will play in your lab.
-Along with `RootDC`, there are a bazillion other [Available Roles](https://automatedlab.org/en/latest/Wiki/Roles/roles/) to assign your VMs.
-Some interesting ones I've used are `CaRoot`, `FirstChildDC`, and `WindowsAdminCenter`.

-Cool thing... half this stuff is also unnecessary.
+**Cool thing:** half this stuff is also unnecessary.
 AL just figures it out for you. 😎
+### (Most) Labs Need Tools
+This is just another server.
+Not much interesting here except... do you see that `-ToolsPath $labSources\Tools` bit?
+You can use AL to copy over a bunch of tools you may need on your VMs.
+For example, I currently copy over Locksmith, Certify, and Rubeus in all my installs.
 ``` powershell
 #the second just a member server.
 Everything in $labSources\Tools get copied to the machine's Windows folder
 Add-LabMachineDefinition -Name S1Server1 -Memory 512MB -Network $labName -IpAddress 192.168.81.20 `
     -DnsServer1 192.168.81.10 -DomainName test1.net -ToolsPath $labSources\Tools `
     -OperatingSystem 'Windows Server 2008 R2 Datacenter (Full Installation)'
 ```
-This is just another server.
-Not much interesting here except... do you see that `-ToolsPath $labSources\Tools` bit?
-You can use AL to copy over a bunch of tools you may need on your VMs.
-For example, I currently copy over Locksmith, Certify, and Rubeus in all my installs.

-Cool thing: the directory shown in `-ToolsPath` is automatically excluded from Windows Defender.
+**Cool thing:** the directory shown in `-ToolsPath` is automatically excluded from Windows Defender.
 Load up your hax!! 😎
+### Is it Lab Yet?
+Up until now, you've just been defining your lab.
+But with this command:
 ``` powershell
 Install-Lab
 ```
-Up until this command, you've just been defining your lab.
-But now, the magic happens.
-AL starts doing its thing.
+ The magic happens, and AL starts doing its thing.
 In this step, AL does one or more of the following:
 * creates the network
 * loads the required ISOs
 * creates a virtual hard disk for each VM